Marginal Value in Business

 - There are several business financial attributes required for EBITDA (Earnings Before Interest, Taxes, Depreciation and Amortization) to work well as a basis for the multiple of earnings method (the method used with the Market Comparable Valuation Approach); see Fair Market Value for a better understanding of the three primary business valuation approaches.

 - This article will illustrate the opposite effect using the same business information.
 A buyer of a business should be leery of financial information and look for improper accounting processes.
 The goal is to reduce the operational income and ultimately the value of the business.
-The goal is to get the business valuation ...
+The goal is to get the business valuation to a realistic ...

 - EBITDA is an acronym for Earnings Before Interest, Taxes, Depreciation and Amortization.
 The value is generally known as operational profit before capital expenditures and tax obligations.